-IntroductionThrough a Memorandum of Understanding (MOU) signed in 2016, the Heiltsuk Cultural Education Centre, Bella Bella Community School and UBC’s First Nations and Endangered Languages Program are partnering in an effort to collaboratively create new opportunities for speaking, writing and reading the Híɫzaqv (Heiltsuk) language by expanding and deepening existing community language revitalization and cultural documentation in a digital environment.
+IntroductionThrough a Memorandum of Understanding (MOU) signed in 2016, the Heiltsuk Cultural Education Centre, Bella Bella Community School and UBC’s First Nations and Endangered Languages Program are partnering in an effort to collaboratively create new opportunities for speaking, writing and reading the Heiltsuk language (Híɫzaqv/Háiɫzaqv) by expanding and deepening existing community language revitalization and cultural documentation in a digital environment.
 The partnership brings together students, staff and faculty in Vancouver and Bella Bella by providing spaces to productively combine academic and community goals.

+Origins of Language Documentation & Revitalization in the Heiltsuk NationHeiltsuk community members have been engaged in language research and documentation for many decades.
 The Heiltsuk Nation initiated extensive language research and documentation in 1973.
 Through its Heiltsuk Language Studies program, the Heiltsuk Cultural Education Centre seeks to continue to support the documentation and revitalization of the Heiltsuk language, and has assisted in creating and compiling extensive resources, with a focus on the following areas:

 The Bella Bella Community School instituted Heiltsuk Language Instruction as a formal part of school curriculum in 1978, and has focused on curriculum development, Heiltsuk Language teacher certification and the pursuit of effective language teaching strategies, and will directly benefit from mobilization of extensive Heiltsuk language research into the digital world.

 1) Developing a practical orthography (alphabet) for writing down the Heiltsuk language;

 2) Recording and analyzing words in order to produce comprehensive word lists, bilingual dictionaries, and taxonomies;